MToken Security Best Practices

 - If you lose your hardware MToken or the device on which your software MToken is stored, follow the appropriate procedures to report the loss and get a replacement.

-- Do not take your MToken with you when you travel to an embargoed country, pursuant to federal export control regulations.
+- Do not take your MToken (hardware or software) with you when you travel to an embargoed country, pursuant to federal export control regulations.
 See Mobile Device Security When Traveling or Conducting Field Research for details.